marcospgp/polygon-reducer/README.md

 ## TODO

 * Fix occasional reduction of already reduced mesh (mesh shows up as `<mesh name> (reduced)` in component's details dropdown, or even `<mesh name> (reduced) (reduced)` and so on.)
+* Sphere should have no seams, but has?